-Dave Elkins became a Christian when he was 15, and he served as a missionary both before and after he was married.
-He and his wife, Maria, spent two years being trained in Christian service through Youth With A Mission (YWAM).
+Dave Elkins became a Christian when he was 15, and he served as a missionary both before and after he was married to Maria.
+He and his wife spent two years being trained in Christian service through Youth With A Mission (YWAM).

 Pastor Dave’s heart was to teach the importance of God’s love, God’s grace, and the need to read and understand the Bible.
 He served in Dayton for 24 years, faithfully loving the people God brought to him, right up to his very last minutes on earth.
 On October 2, 2015, he went home to be with the Lord.
 He is deeply missed.

 This is the slideshow from Pastor Dave’s memorial service.

 This is the recording of Pastor Dave’s memorial service.

 “Teacher, which is the greatest commandment in the Law?”
 Jesus replied: “‘Love the Lord your God with all your heart and with all your soul and with all your mind.’
 This is the first and greatest commandment.
 And the second is like it: ‘Love your neighbor as yourself.’
 All the Law and the Prophets hang on these two commandments.”
 (Matthew 22:36-40)

 It gave me great joy when some believers came and testified about your faithfulness to the truth, telling how you continue to walk in it.
 I have no greater joy than to hear that my children are walking in the truth.
 (3 John 1:3-4)